billyc/billyc.github.io/_posts/2025-01-08-gmns-first-impressions.md

 I could easily write a CSV reader that parses just the nodes, links (and optional geometry tables for nice curvy links) -- thus I could build a GMNS viewer in SimWrapper in less than a day.
 Seriously!
 Coming soon.

-### and some concerns...
+## and some concerns...

 Spec looks really decent... a lot of thought has gone into the design and I love that there is a JSON-compatible schema.
 But (yes it's a "but" to me) it is clearly inspired by GTFS "bag of disparate files" design.
 This is human-friendly but really sucks for performance, visualization, sharing, .... ugh.
 All the same problems of those old 90s multifile "shapefiles" that we escaped from ages ago.

+### nitpicks

-- crs in config file
+- Can't open the link file if you don't know the coordinate "CRS"; and the crs is in a separate config file
-- WKT text strings for geometry embedded OR in separate file?
+- WKT text strings for geometry either embedded OR in separate file?
-- long/lat floats as 10 digit strings, tons of repetition and yet not compressible :-(
+- long/lat floats as 10 digit strings, tons of repetition (since node coords will be repeated with every traversal) and yet not compressible :-(
 - separate files means multiple remote file requests and ease of accidentally leaving things out by end user
+- Chrome "Local Files Mode" won't be able to open files when given a handle to one specific file.
+This is probably only a SimWrapper problem, but SimWrapper is the viewer for ActivitySim...

+### performance

 The MATSim experience with large CSV files is that CSV is **absolutely untenable** for large networks.
 We have million-link MATSim simulations that literally crash the browser tab when we just try to load them from CSV text format.

 But GMNS doesn't have to be text: it explicitly calls out "optional database" with an SQLite example!
-With all the same SQLite problems that we identified in our exploration of sqlite:
+With all the SQLite problems that we identified in our exploration of sqlite:

 - enormous file size
 - impossible to compress (ok those are the same thing)